juniorsundarCasual/TGT/vault/volume-4.chapter-271.md

 The conversing figures peeked around the alley's corner, and Guy managed to catch their faces.
 He knew them.
 He had met them earlier.

 "Sect Leader Larks!"
-Yohn exhorted as he stepped forward carefully.
+Yohn called out as he stepped forward carefully.
 He used his stick to navigate and stood giddily in front of Guy.
 His voice was oozing with excitement and his expression augmented this with an outward showing of gratitude.

 "I-I don't know what to say..."
 Yohn continued.
 He was unable to stop his teeth from showing as a smile split his face from ear to ear.
 "Frankly, when you promised that you would seek justice for everything I and my peers suffered at the hands of those... monsters, I was sceptical that you would be able to achieve it.
 And for that, this lowly one is filled with guilt."